Modelling Global Trade with Optimal Transport: Results

 The PRC is one of Australia's largest export markets for food and agricultural products.
-Our analysis shows a precipitous reduction in trade barriers for Australian exports since China's accession to the WTO in 2001 (see fig. \ref{fig:China_trade}B), particularly for beef, wheat, wine, and sugar.
-Between 2002 and 2010, these commodities saw a 30--80\% drop in trade barriers.
+Our analysis shows a precipitous reduction in trade barriers for Australian exports since China's accession to the WTO in 2001 (see fig.~\ref{fig:China_trade}{\cs{\textbf{B}}}), particularly for beef, wheat, wine, and dairy.
+Between 2002 and 2010, these commodities saw a 30--50\% drop in their respective trade costs.
 Our estimates indicate that ChAFTA had little effect on Australian trade costs, since it succeeded a period of deepening ties.
-Dairy barriers, for instance, had already fallen from 0.35 to 0.14 from 2000 to 2015, thereafter falling a further 0.03 points until 2020.
-Wine exports too saw their largest reductions in trade barriers between 2000 and 2010, only experiencing a 0.04 drop from 2015 to 2018 compared to the 0.59 point reduction from 2000--2015.
+Dairy trade costs, for instance, had already fallen from 0.51 to 0.1 from 2000 to 2015, thereafter only falling a further 0.04 points until 2020.
+Wine exports too saw their largest reductions in trade costs between 2000 and 2010, only experiencing a 0.07 drop from 2015 to 2018 compared to the 0.52 point reduction from 2000--2015.